Bird Feeder Care & Cleaning

 Keeping feeders clean is an important part of feeder maintenance.
-In most cases, feeders simply need to be cleaned regularly with warm water and dried completely before refilling with fresh seed.
+Bird feeder care and cleaning means that feeders simply need to be cleaned regularly with warm water and dried completely before refilling with fresh seed.
 If mold or debris has accumulated, or you have noticed sick birds at your feeder, use a ten parts water to one part bleach solution to clean the feeder.
 Rinse well, dry completely and refill with fresh seed.
-Here are some guidelines to follow when caring for your wooden feeders, copper feeders or tube feeders.
+Here are some guidelines to follow when caring for your wooden feeders, copper feeders, or tube feeders.

 Wooden Feeder Care